Shakleen/Native-Performant-Virtual-Machine/README.md

 This step limits the guest machine to a select few cores of a CPU.
 This way the guest won't touch the other cores leaving them free for the host machine.

 1. Run `lscpu -e`.
 This will show you the topology of your CPU.
 Check my logs [here](logs/lscpu.txt).
+    > * If you have a multithreaded CPU then pin the physical and virtual core.
+For example if you have a 6 core 12 thread CPU, you should pin both cores 0 and 12.
+Here core 0 is the physical core and core 12 is the virtual core.
-2. You want to pin cores that share the same L3 cache value.
-I will pin cores 0 to 3.
+    > * You should pin cores that share the same L3 cache value.
+This minimizes the fight between cores for L3 cache.
+    > * `iothreadpin` and `emulatorpin` pin should be placed on the cores that aren't being pinned.
+Meaning, these should be on cores that will be used by the `host machine`.
+    > * I will pin cores 0 to 3.
+And set core 4 for `iothreadpin` and `emulatorpin`.
-3. Add CPU pinning info to the VM XML.
+2. Add CPU pinning info to the VM XML.
     ```xml
     <vcpu placement='static'>4</vcpu>
     <!-- Insert the portion below -->